Preparing for Your Hearing

-Answer the question and stop (DO NOT explain your answer unless asked to do so).
+Answer the question that you are asked.
+Don’t explain your answer unless asked to do so.

-DO NOT question the judge.
+Don’t question the judge.

-DO NOT “think out loud.”
+Don’t “think out loud.”

 If you do not know the answer to the question say so, do not guess.